IP-CAM/DTCO-Bitcoin-Payment-Module-for-Opencart-v.1.5.6.x/README.md

 If there is any questions about API key or DTCO Payment API, Please contact with <a href="http://dtco.co/">DTCO</a>.

-If there is any questions about this plugin,
+If there is any questions about this module,
 Please raise issue here.

 Thank you.